💶 2026 Edition

 Luxembourg vs France: What the Premium Difference Actually Means

-• No deductible on Casco — French policies carry €150-€500 excess by default.
-Luxembourg policies: €0.
+• No deductible on Casco — French policies typically carry €150 to €500 excess; Luxembourg policies carry €0.
 Every small claim is reimbursed in full.

-• Tax deduction — The RC premium is deductible under Art.
-111 LIR (up to €672/person/year).
-At a 35% marginal tax rate, this offsets up to €235/year per person.
+• Tax deduction — The RC premium is deductible under Article 111 LIR (up to €672 per person per year).
+At a 35% marginal tax rate, this offsets up to €235 per year per person.

-💰 Tax Deduction Estimator (Article 111 LIR)
+💰 Tax Deduction Estimator — Article 111 LIR

 The CAA's official bonus-malus scale applies identically at all four insurers.
-It affects only the RC (liability) component of your premium.
+It only affects the RC (liability) component of your premium.

-Degree RC % of Base Profile Years to Reach from Degree 11 (no claims)
+Degree RC % of base Profile Years to reach from degree 11 (no claims)

 -345%Maximum bonus — premium nearly halved14 years